Oh God, it doesn’t matter where I am, it’s oven-hot!

 - Going to Florida anytime between October to May—the heat and humidity are unbearable!

 - Going on a cruise.
 Period.
-I had a feeling both grandma and teenager would be terribly bored.
+I had a feeling both mother in law and teenager son would be terribly bored and hate it.
 I told them so but they didn’t listen.

-Even the ocean—the only thing I like in Florida—was hot and murky with seaweed, like miso soup.
+Even the ocean, the only thing I like in Florida, was warm and murky with seaweed, like miso soup.

 When I’m in cities like San Francisco and Paris, where the quality of the local food is excellent and the food is creative and delicious, I don’t have any urge to cook.
 However, in Florida I do because anything I would make is going to be healthier and cheaper.
-Ma’am, is anything alright?
+Wow, I sound like a Floridian Jewish curmudgeon, Ma’am, is anything alright?

-My mother-in-law doesn’t cook and doesn’t own a salad spinner, nor does she have the counter space to dry leafy greens, so I made Greek-style salads.
+My mother-in-law doesn’t cook and doesn’t own a salad spinner, nor counter space to dry leafy greens, so I made Greek-style salads.
 I need to start traveling with a Swiss vegetable peeler.

 I always travel light.
 Even when I travel for three months.
 The only problem with traveling only with a carry-on is that I can’t travel with my chef’s knife.
 I usually pack spices—In a daily medicine container (see video below)— and a small metal sieve so I can make my own barista-style almond milk (All I need is a decent blender and that sieve).